USB Issues | DriverFinder - We Make Drivers Work for You

 Start Device Manager

 In Device Manager, click the Action menu, and then click Scan for hardware changes.
+Windows will enumerate all hardware devices again and initialize any newly found devices into the configuration.

 Scan for Hardware Changes